 Academic Integrity is a critical aspect of scholarship within the College of Engineering.
 To learn more about the Honor Code in the College of Engineering, please see the Rules, Rights, and Responsibilities section of the Bulletin.
-To better educate students about standards for excellence, the College of Engineering’s Responsible Conduct of Research and Scholarship (RCRS) workshops are required for all Ph.D. students and postdoctoral research fellows, as well as those master’s and undergraduate students participating in NSF or NIH funded research.
+To better educate students about standards for excellence, the College of Engineering’s Responsible Conduct of Research and Scholarship (RCRS) workshops are required for all Ph.D. students, as well as those master’s and undergraduate students participating in NSF or NIH funded research.

 C.A.R.E.
 (Consultation, Assistance, and Resources in Engineering) Center

 The Michigan Engineering C.A.R.E.
 Center is the central hub to assist engineering students by providing genuine and practical support, both inside and outside the classroom.
 The C.A.R.E.
 Center works with all College of Engineering students to assess individual support needs, help navigate problem-solving options, and connect them to relevant resources across the University.
 CRLT-Engin

 The Center for Research on Learning & Teaching in Engineering (CRLT-Engin) promotes evidence-based practices in engineering education so that students and instructors from diverse backgrounds and social identities can learn and thrive.
 CRLT-Engin provides a number of resources, including programs and workshops, for student instructors.

 Engineering Career Resource Center

 The Engineering Career Resource Center offers comprehensive career development services to College of Engineering students to support a successful transition from campus to career, and to assist employers with developing and maintaining successful recruiting relationships with Michigan Engineering.

 The University of Michigan offers 135+ engineering affiliated student organizations, which provide opportunities for students to advance their leadership, team development, technical skills and engineering knowledge.